Traditions and crafts: discovering Indian know-how

 Visit to the French Velcorex factory specializing in velvet

-Other countries, such as Indonesia, Morocco, Peru, Ghana and many others, also exhibit unique and remarkable textile traditions.
-Each of these countries has developed its own techniques, often using natural materials and patterns inspired by nature, mythology or local spirituality.
+Other countries, such as Indonesia, Morocco, Peru, Ghana and many others, also have unique and remarkable textile traditions.
+Each of these countries has developed its own techniques, often using natural materials and designs inspired by nature, mythology or local spirituality.

 These textile skills, where they are found, are often preserved by specific communities, who attach great importance to their cultural heritage.
 Artisans pass on their knowledge from generation to generation, thus perpetuating age-old traditions.

-So, for fashion enthusiasts, exploring the know-how of different countries is a captivating experience.
-It is a journey that allows you to discover the beauty of cultural diversity, to appreciate the exceptional technical skills of artisans and to understand the importance of traditions in building the cultural identity of each country.
+Thus, for fashion enthusiasts, exploring the know-how of different countries is a captivating experience.
+It is a journey that allows one to discover the beauty of cultural diversity, appreciate the exceptional technical skills of artisans and understand the importance of traditions in building the cultural identity of each country.

-For centuries, India has been at the center of global textile trade.
-Since ancient times, the peoples of northern India produced cotton fabrics and traded with neighboring Western civilizations, from the Middle East to the Maghreb.
+For centuries, India has been at the center of the global textile trade.
+Since ancient times, the peoples of northern India produced cotton cloth, and traded with neighboring Western civilizations from the Middle East to the Maghreb.

-In the 18th century , Indian traders (from Bengal in particular) transported large quantities of cotton and silk via the Silk Road to Europe , which was beginning to industrialize.
-Traditional weaving is gradually disappearing, in favor of large industries, which cost less to Western retailers.
-Since the country's independence in 1947, the sector will develop, moving from the small weavers and tanneries of yesteryear to large contemporary factories.
+In the 18th century , Indian traders (especially from Bengal) transported large quantities of cotton and silk via the Silk Road to Europe , which was beginning to industrialize.
+Traditional weaving gradually disappeared, in favor of large industries, which cost less to Western retailers.
+As soon as the country gained independence in 1947, the sector developed, moving from the small weavers and tanneries of yesteryear to the large contemporary factories.

 silk road mapping